Most strokes are ischemic (usually due to blockage of an artery), but some are hemorrhagic (due to rupture of an artery).

 Many of these factors are also risk factors for atherosclerosis Atherosclerosis Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more , which is a common cause of ischemic stroke.
 In atherosclerosis, arteries are narrowed or blocked by patchy fatty deposits that form in the walls of arteries.

 Clotting disorders Excessive Clotting Excessive clotting (thrombophilia) occurs when the blood clots too easily or excessively.
 Inherited and acquired disorders can increase blood clotting.
-Clots cause legs or arms to swell.
-Blood... read more that result in excessive clotting are a risk factor for ischemic strokes, and disorders that increase bleeding Overview of Blood Clotting Disorders Blood clotting (coagulation) disorders are dysfunctions in the body's ability to control the formation of blood clots.
-These dysfunctions may result in Too little clotting, leading to abnormal... read more increase the risk of hemorrhagic stoke.
+Clots in larger blood vessels cause legs... read more that result in excessive clotting are a risk factor for ischemic strokes.
+Disorders that increase bleeding Overview of Blood Clotting Disorders Blood clots help stop bleeding.
+Blood clotting (coagulation) disorders are dysfunctions in the body's ability to control the formation of blood clots.
+These dysfunctions may result in Too little... read more increase the risk of hemorrhagic stoke.

-High blood pressure is particularly important risk factor for hemorrhagic stroke.
+High blood pressure is a particularly important risk factor for ischemic and hemorrhagic stroke.

-For ischemic stroke, modifiable risk factors also include
+For ischemic stroke, major modifiable risk factors also include

 Narrowing (stenosis) of a carotid artery in the neck

-For hemorrhagic stroke, modifiable risk factors also include
+For hemorrhagic stroke, major modifiable risk factors also include

-Use of anticoagulants (drugs that inhibit blood clotting)
+Use of anticoagulants (medications that inhibit blood clotting)

-An abnormal connection between arteries and veins (arteriovenous malformation Brain Arteriovenous Malformations (AVMs) An arteriovenous malformation is a tangle of dilated blood vessels that directly connect arteries and veins, bypassing the capillaries (which normally connect arteries and veins).
-Brain arteriovenous... read more ) within the skull
+An abnormal connections between arteries and veins (arteriovenous malformation Brain Arteriovenous Malformations (AVMs) An arteriovenous malformation is a tangle of dilated blood vessels that directly connect arteries and veins, bypassing the capillaries (which normally connect arteries and veins).
+Brain arteriovenous... read more )

 The incidence of strokes has declined in recent decades, mainly because people are more aware of the importance of controlling high blood pressure and high cholesterol levels and stopping cigarette smoking.
 Controlling these factors reduces the risk of atherosclerosis.